Medmoussaoui/RedditHandGame/README.md

 ## 📌 Next Steps
 - If WebSockets become available in Devvit, I'll bring the game to Reddit.
 - Exploring alternative ways to enable real-time multiplayer on Reddit.

+---

+## 📄 License

+MIT